Karan-Manhas/model_context_protocol_mvp/README.md

 ## Usage

 1. Ensure you have the necessary API keys for GitHub and the MCP Client (OpenAI or Claude).
+2. Set the config in `github_integration.py`
-2. Run the MCP Agent:
+3. Run the MCP Agent:
     ```bash
-    python mcp_agent.py
+    python pr_analyser_openai.py
     ```
-3. The tool will fetch open pull requests, analyze them, and output the results to a `.txt` file.
+4. The tool will fetch open pull requests, analyze them, and output the results to a `.txt` file.

 ## Prequisites